gcobb321/icloud3_v3_docs/docs/chapters/3_apple-acct.md

 !> The location of the devices you are tracking must be displayed on the *FindMy App > People* Map screen.
 If it is not displayed here, it's location is not shared and will not be returned to iCloud3 when it is requested.

+#### Authenticating the Other Apple Accounts

+If you are setting up several Apple Accounts (spouse, children, parents, etc.), those accounts will need to be authenticated every 90-days or so.
+The default Authentication Method is to push the 6-digit code to a popup window.
+You will need access to their iPhone or other trusted device to complete the process.
+If you do not have access to the iPhone, you will not be able to complete the authentication process.

+Add your phone number to their Apple Account.

+1. Add your phone number as a Trusted Phone Number to their Apple Account.
+2. On the *Change Authentication Screen* for their Apple Account, change the *Authentication Method* to *Text Message* and select your phone number.

+Then, authenticate their Apple Account with the code in the text message sent to your iPhone as you normally do.

 #### Family Sharing vs Owner's Devices when using several Apple Accounts